Twitch setup for always-on channels

 Keep the link visible outside the carousel

 Add a panel link, about-section link, chat command, or bio link to the 247 account.
-The carousel is valuable, but it should not be the only path.
+The carousel is useful, but it should not be the only path.

 04